the1lab/1lab/src/Cat/Displayed/Doctrine/Logic.lagda.md

 The first thing we'll do is strictify $\cB$ a bit.
-Instead of working directly with arbitrary morphisms, it's slightly better --- for the computational behaviour of substitution --- to have a syntactic presentation fo the terms of our logic.
+Instead of working directly with arbitrary morphisms, it's slightly better --- for the computational behaviour of substitution --- to have a syntactic presentation of the terms of our logic.
 We start with the **types**, built inductively using `` _`×_ ``{.Agda}, and with an injection from the objects of $\cB$.
 We also single out a class of objects which are built from repeated pairing onto the terminal object to be the